rockotseng/java-pcf-workshops/README.md

 ```

 Push the `fare-service` application to *Cloud Foundry*.
 This project comes with a convenient `manifest.yml`.
+1. would you push the application with this command invoked from the `fare-service` folder ? `cf push`
+2. did it work? why not?
+3. Maybe you should have pushed it with `cf push -f target/manifest.yml`
+4. Is there another way? `cd target`, `cf push` ?

 ### Make flight-availability call fare-service application
 Let's have a look at how the `flight-availability` calls the `fare-service`.
 First of all, the implementation of the `FareService` interface uses `RestTemplate` to call the Rest endpoint.